-- Airline slot managers, scheduling managers and network staff
+Airline slot managers, scheduling and network analysts, operational managers

 An IATA Certificate of Completion is awarded to participants obtaining a grade of 70% or higher on all exercises and exams.
 A special distinction is awarded to participants obtaining a grade of 90% or higher.